parryc/thevoid/templates/parryc/posts.md

 ## Cornell Sun

-Under the psuedonym Jimothy Singh, for the Cornell Sun.
+Under the pseudonym Jimothy Singh, for the Cornell Sun.

 * [2013-05-20 // Dear Ms. Portman](2013-05-20-dear-ms-portman)
 * [2013-04-11 // One Hundred and Sexty-One Ideas](2013-04-11-one-sexty-one)